ncbi/elastic-blast-docs/docs/source/overview.rst

 Cloud computing offers potential cost savings by using on-demand, scalable, and elastic computational resources.
-In cloud computing, you bring up machines (or instances) to perform computational work for a limited time, and you only pay for the time the machine is running.
+In cloud computing, you bring up machines (or instances) to perform computational work for a limited time, and only pay for time the machine is running.
 Cloud computing also has the concept of cloud buckets, which is a place to store files, independent of any instances you have running.
-This is important, since you don't want to pay for instances merely to store a file, but instead you copy results to a bucket when they are ready, and shut your instance down without losing results.
-You also pay to keep data in a bucket, but you pay less than running an instance.
+This is important, since you don't want to pay for instances merely to store files, but instead you copy results to a bucket when they are ready, and shut your instance down without losing results.
+You also pay to keep data in a bucket, but it's less than running an instance.

 The cloud concepts mentioned here are important for ElasticBLAST users.
 ElasticBLAST can run on either Google Cloud Platform (GCP) or Amazon Web Services (AWS).
-You can read about instances and buckets at `GCP (Google) <https://cloud.google.com/docs/overview/>`_ and `AWS (Amazon) <https://aws.amazon.com/what-is-aws/?nc1=f_cc/>`_.
+You can read about `GCP (Google) <https://cloud.google.com/docs/overview/>`_ and `AWS (Amazon) <https://aws.amazon.com/what-is-aws/?nc1=f_cc/>`_.

 **Why use ElasticBLAST?**

 ElasticBLAST returns your results faster.
 Rather than waiting days or even weeks (in some cases), ElasticBLAST runs your searches with large numbers of queries in hours.
 ElasticBLAST also performs a lot of the cloud computing work for you.
-It starts up instances for you, provisions them with the BLAST software and databases, schedules the searches, copies BLAST results to a cloud bucket.
+It starts up instances for you, provisions them with the BLAST software and databases, schedules the searches, and copies the BLAST results to a cloud bucket.
-Finally, it shuts down all these instances when you tell them you are done.
+Finally, it shuts down all these instances when you use run the delete command.
 You can start an ElasticBLAST run from your own computer, a cloudshell, or an instance in the cloud.
 We've even heard from a group that doesn't have a lot of queries to search but is using ElasticBLAST since it does a lot of work they'd have to write scripts for.